 FLP Programs & Events

 The Food Literacy Project (FLP), is HUDS’ food education initiative.
 With focuses on sustainability, nutrition, food preparation and community, the FLP seeks to empower everyone to make informed food choices.
-Every undergraduate house/dining hall has at a fellow, and several graduate schools (GSAS, HKS, HSPH) also participate.
-Get to know the fellows and reach out to them if you have any questions!
+Every undergraduate house/dining hall has a fellow; FLP also has a presence at several graduate schools.

-The FLP also leads several initiatives.
-Subscribe to the weekly newsletter to stay up to date.
+Subscribe to the weekly FLP newsletter or follow us on Instagram @hudsinfo, to stay up to date on events.

-FLP Manager and Fellows plan events to educate the Harvard community about all aspects of food.
-We break down the year into monthly themes; November’s theme is nutrition.
-Examples include a Protein Tasting, Francophone Film Screening and Vegan Potluck, and Yoga and Mindful Eating Workshop.
-Check out the sidebar for upcoming events!
-Reach out to firstname.lastname@example.org if you’re interested in partnering with FLP for an event.
+The FLP Manager and Fellows plan 100+ events each school year to educate the Harvard community about all aspects of food.
+We break down the year into monthly themes.
+For example, November’s theme was nutrition, so some events that took place throughout the month included a Protein Tasting, Francophone Film Screening + Vegan Potluck, and Yoga & Mindful Eating Workshop.
+Some FLP event highlights from this past school year included:

 FLP understands there is much more to learn about food than at Harvard’s campus!
 FLP leads trips to farms, restaurants, and other institutions to increase food literacy through experiential learning.
-Trips include Ward’s Berry Farm, Red’s Best, Costa Fruit and Produce, and more!
+Trips have included Ward’s Berry Farm, Red’s Best, Harvard's Arnold Arboretum, Boston Public Market, Costa Fruit and Produce, Taza Chocolate, Formaggio Kitchen, Follow the Honey, and more!